Duong4G/Web-Spring-MVC-Tomcat/README.md

 # Web-Spring-MVC-Tomcat

-Novel Web make with Java.
+<h2>Novel Web make with Java.</h2>

-Note: Copy paste 2 folder Webcontent and src into your web project.
+Note: Copy paste 2 folder WebContent and src into your web project.